dotnet/docs/docs/visual-basic/language-reference/error-messages/because-this-call-is-not-awaited-the-current-method-continues-to-run.md

 ---
-title: "Because this call is not awaited, the current method continues to run before the call is completed | Microsoft Docs"
+title: "Because this call is not awaited, the current method continues to run before the call is completed"

 ms.date: "2015-07-20"
 ms.prod: .net